PixelRidge-Softworks/NETRAVE/README.md

 ## Contributing
 NETRAVE is an open-source project, and contributions are welcome.
 If you're interested in contributing, please fork the repository and make your changes.
 Once you're done, submit a pull request.
 All contributions, no matter how small, are greatly appreciated.

-If you're looking for something to do, we are currently looking for PRs that add in the WebApp made with Rails.
+If you're looking for something to do, you can have a look in our [TODO List](https://github.com/Pixelated-Studios/NETRAVE/blob/main/TODO.md)

 ## Contact
 Connor is always open to receiving questions.
 If you have any questions, suggestions, or just want to say hi, you can reach him at vetheon@pixelatedstudios.net or on discord via VetheonGames#0001.